qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - does this app work on i watch
 - we need apple watch app
 - watch app soon
-- when i first installed edison to my phone notifications worked on the phone and my watch now this has suddenly stopped on my watch and the face complication has disappeared please advise iphone or is of a a and apple watch a on watch of a a thanks bill sands
+- when i first installed edison to my phone notifications worked on the phone and my watch now this has suddenly stopped on my watch and the face complication has disappeared please advise iphone or is of a a and apple watch a on watch of  bill sands
 - a delete option for the apple watch please
 - please allow to trash from apple watch
 - i i love your app its amazing one little thing that all of the apple watch users out there really want apple watch support it would be awesome if you could develop an app for the apple watch